dariopellegrini/StorageDone-Android/README.md

 database -= teachers
 ```

-### Operators
+### Queries
-Database objects can use different custom operators, which wrap try-catch logic and give a more compact way to access database
+Get and delete commands can use queries.
+Queries can be build in different ways, using custom operator

 ```kotlin

 // Equal